skeeto/skeeto.github.com/_posts/2018-06-10-Minimalist-C-Libraries.markdown

 #### (3) No input or output.

 In simple terms, the library mustn't use functions from `stdio.h` — with the exception of the `sprintf()` family.
-Like with memory allocation, it leaves input and output to the main application, letting it decide exactly how and when information goes in and out of the program.
+Like with memory allocation, it leaves input and output to the application, letting it decide exactly how, where, and when information comes and goes.

 Like with memory allocation, maybe the application prefers not to use the C standard library's buffered IO.
 Perhaps the application is using